Shredded meat tossed in creamy mac and cheese and finished with that delicious smoke flavor? Smoked Pulled Pork Mac and Cheese is a must make!

 Because, I am.

 And we all know football food is all. the. things.
-It’s cheesy, gooey, spicy, slathered, ranch-dipped, bacon-topped, smoked, barbecued, deep fried and all sorts of down-home delicious.
+It’s cheesy, gooey spicy.
+It’s slathered, ranch-dipped, bacon-topped.
+Or smoked, barbecued, deep fried and all sorts of down-home delicious.
 As it rightly should be.
 With an extra side of durable napkins.
+Worth it.

 Tailgating goes back to the early 1900s when teams gathered in early fall and fans descended to cheer on their teams.
 And across the country, there are notable and worthwhile tailgating communities and events to scope out, fan or not, to enjoy elevated outdoor cooking and camaraderie without the fancy dinner spectacle.